Matthew Pennycook

-Matthew Thomas Pennycook (born 29 October 1982) is a British Labour Party politician who was elected the Member of Parliament (MP) for Greenwich and Woolwich in 2015.
-He was appointed Minister of State for Housing and Planning in July 2024.
+Matthew Thomas Pennycook (born 29 October 1982) is a British politician who has served as Minister of State for Housing and Planning since 2024.
+A member of the Labour Party, he has been the Member of Parliament (MP) for Greenwich and Woolwich since 2015.

 Early life and education

-Matthew Pennycook was born on 29 October 1982 in Hammersmith, and was raised in a single-parent family in South London.
+Matthew Pennycook was born on 29 October 1982 in Hammersmith, and was raised in a single-parent family in south London.
 He was educated at Beverley Boys Secondary School, a comprehensive school in New Malden, London.
 He joined the Labour Party at the age of nineteen.

 Pennycook studied History and International Relations at the London School of Economics and Political Science, graduating with a first-class Bachelor of Arts (BA) degree in 2005.
 He was awarded the CS MacTaggart Scholarship Prize for the best overall degree performance in any subject.
 He subsequently won a scholarship to attend Balliol College, Oxford, studying for a Master of Philosophy (MPhil) degree in International Relations.